mlandis/creepy-jerk/README.md

 To quickly view the posterior jumps.txt and jumps_snr.txt output, we recommend using the tree visualization software, <a href="http://tree.bio.ed.ac.uk/software/figtree/">FigTree 1.4</a>.
 Load the jump file by selecting File -> Open.

-# Analyzing the output

-The scripts used in the manuscript are incompatible with the new Tracer/Figtree compatible file formats and are thus unavailable at this time.